Functional Quantum Computing: An Optical Approach: Introduction

 \section{Introduction}

-\paragraph*{} Quantum computers \cite{MikeAndIke} hold the promise of dramatic speed increases over their classical analogues for certain types of problems, such as search \cite{GroverSearch} and factoring \cite{ShorFactor}.
-Specific quantum algorithms are typically described using quantum circuits, which represent quantum computations at a low level, similar to representing a classical computation using machine code.
+\paragraph*{} Quantum computers hold the promise of dramatic speed increases over their classical analogues for certain types of problems, such as search\cite{GroverSearch}, factoring\cite{ShorFactor}, and many others (see \cite{MikeAndIke} for a summary of the topic).
+Specific quantum algorithms are typically described using quantum circuits, which represent quantum computations at a low level in a qubit-wise step-by-step manner, similar to representing a classical computation using machine code.
 Describing computations in this manner, while accurate, can be cumbersome and the resulting circuit diagrams can be difficult to understand intuitively.
-By developing a quantum analogue to the classical model of functional computing, it may be possible to replace the quantum circuit description with a more intuitive formalism.
+By developing a quantum analogue to the classical model of functional computing, it may be possible to replace the quantum circuit description with functional formalism which is more intuitive and has different capabilities.

-\paragraph*{} Classical machine codes implement functions that take bit-value inputs and generate bit-value outputs.
-Although this description accurately reflects the ultimate operation of a computer, modern computer programs are rarely designed in this way.
-Complex computations are instead designed as a collection of functions, which return either data or other functions.
-Although machine code can equivalently describe a complex computation, the resulting program is often far less elegant.

-\paragraph*{}In an attempt to more intuitively describe quantum computing, a new functional model has been proposed which not only simplifies the description of many quantum computations, but which also suggests a new architectural design paradigm wherein the required number of physical copies of operators\textemdash devices which realize identical operations on physical qubits\textemdash is reduced for a given quantum computation.
-The $Q_{\mathrm{SWITCH}}$ or $Q^{(N)}_{\mathrm{PERMUTE}}$ operation \cite{D'ArianoSwitch,D'ArianoProgrammableQuantumComputation} exemplifies this functional model; $Q^{(N)}_{\mathrm{PERMUTE}}$ takes $N$ quantum operators as input and coherently permutes their ordering before applying the new composite operator to an input quantum bit.
-Here we propose an experimental, all-optical design for $Q^{(N)}_{\mathrm{PERMUTE}}$.
-This design exploits a recently developed ultrafast quantum coherent switching technology \cite{HallSwitchPRL, HallSwitchNJP, xbarswitch} and requires only a single physical implementation of each operator to be permuted.
+\paragraph*{}A classical machine code predefines a set of bit-wise operations to be applied in a fixed order for any input bit register values.
+However, the broad scope of a complex program such as an operating system or graphical user interface is difficult to comprehend when focusing on every transformation of every bit value.
+Complex computations are instead designed in the abstract as a collection of functions, black boxes which can be applied arbitrarily and return data and/or other functions.